xeokit/sdk/docs/CONTRIBUTING.md

 lerna exec -- <command>
 ```

-While working, use `yarn run watch` to watch and rebuild code after changes.
-To use a local
-version of the CLI, run `yarn link` within the `packages/cli` directory.
-Then
-`xeokit-sdk -h` will use local code instead of any global installation.

 ### Pull requests

 Before adding new features or packages to the repository, please open an issue on GitHub to discuss
 your proposal.
-Some features may not fit the current scope of the project, or may be more than I am
+Some features may not fit the current scope of the project, or may be more than we are
 able to maintain long-term.
 Even if a feature does not end up in this repository, custom
 extensions and functions can be defined and used externally.
 Changes including test coverage are
 strongly preferred.